mrcbax/logoilab.github.io/Demux.md

 ## Important notes

+### There has been an update to the flashing tool, please update as soon as possible.

 If you are getting errors saying a DLL is missing please install the following Microsoft Redistributable:

 [Microsoft Visual C++ 2012 Rev4](https://www.microsoft.com/en-us/download/details.aspx?id=30679)